Khateebxtreme/DALL-E_CLONE/README.md

 - **Hosting Services :** render , netlify
 - **DALL-E API key expiry :** June 1 2023
-- **On Key Expiry :** Generate a new API key with a new account and make changes to the environment variables in both .env file and render's environment variable settings.
+- **On DALL-E API Key Expiry :** Generate a new API key with a new account and make changes to the environment variables in both .env file and render's environment variable settings.

 ## License